MrCookiez/MrCookiez/README.md

 - 💬 Ask me about anything

-- 🤔 Curious about AI, Blockchain, Quantum computing, VR/AR, Art/Finance and solutions of real life problems with tech.
+- 🤔 Curious about AI, Blockchain, Quantum computing, VR/AR, Art, Finance and solutions of real life problems with tech.